 How to File Your Articles of Organization

-The state fee for filing articles of organization varies from state to state.
+The state fee for filing Articles of Organization varies from state to state.
 On average, the cost is approximately $130, but the fee could be a good deal less or more depending on where the LLC is formed.
-I recommend visiting your state’s Secretary of State (or comparable agency’s) website to research the costs and other details so that you know what to expect.
+I recommend visiting your state’s Secretary of State (or a comparable agency’s) website to research the costs and other details so that you know what to expect.

-- Do It Yourself – Entrepreneurs may consider going “DIY” and prepare and file their own articles of organization.
+- Do It Yourself – Entrepreneurs may consider going DIY for preparing and filing their own Articles of Organization.
 This might seem like the most cost-friendly route.
 However, realize that state filing fees are nonrefundable.
 If an organizer makes any errors in the document, the state will likely reject the registration.
 That means the LLC paperwork will need to be corrected and filed again, incurring another filing fee.

 When to File the Documentation

-- Conducted a business name search to make sure that the name they want to use is available in the state (and a trademark search in case they might expand to other states or their products and services are sold over state lines and they want to avoid confusion and potential legal issues);
+- Conducted a business name search to make sure that the name they want to use is available in the state (and a trademark search in case they might expand to other states or their products and services are sold over state lines)

-- Designated a registered agent to accept service of process.
+- Designated a registered agent to accept the LLC’s service of process.

 How to Make Changes and Amendments

-LLC members may amend their business’s articles of organization by filing an articles of amendment form (sometimes called “certificate of amendment” or “certificate of change.”
-The articles of amendment and the original articles of organization become part of the LLC’s public record.
-Some states have a form called “restated articles of organization” that replace the original articles of organization when the LLC amends them.
+LLC members may amend their business’s Articles of Organization by filing an Articles of Amendment form (sometimes called Certificate of Amendment or Certificate of Change.
+The Articles of Amendment and the original Articles of Organization become part of the LLC’s public record.
+Some states have a form called Restated Articles of Organization that replaces the original Articles of Organization when the LLC amends them.

 Filing Articles of Organizations is a critical step toward starting an LLC.
 Before deciding on the LLC structure or another type of business entity, business owners should research state requirements and seek professional legal, tax, and accounting advice.
 Making an informed decision can help entrepreneurs get on a successful path from the start.

 Are You Ready to Form Your LLC?